bkiefer/whisper-gstreamer/README.md

 pacmd list-sources | grep -e 'index:' -e device.string -e 'name:'
 ```

+Also, check the path to the cuda native libraries for `LD_LIBRARY_PATH` in the `run_whisper.sh` script in case of problems finding the `.so` libraries.

 To set the default source to the ReSpeaker, use:

 ```